XPD-Kasun/tailwind-3dtransform-plugin/README.md

 This plugin generates necessary classes for perspective, rotation, translate, scale and many other transforms.

+**Works with tailwindcss autocomplete extension for VSCode editor**.

 We currently supports,

 - translateX, translateY, translateZ, translate3d